venetak/natural-language-parser/README.md

 const parsed = parser.parse('the dog is in the park') console.log(parsed.toHumanReadableJSON())
 ```
-outpus a JSON object with simplified structure:
+outputs a JSON object with simplified structure:
 ```json
 {
   "VerbPhrase": {